 I find wiping the knife between cuts helps prevent the melted cheese from dragging.

-Step 6: Finish with Sugar and Serve
+Step 6: Dust with Sugar and Plate

 - powdered sugar